ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/index.md

 Use these conditions when the price must be available only during a specific period or only while the record is enabled.

-- **From Date** – limits the price to sales documents whose document date is on or after this date.
+- **From Date** – limits the price to sales documents whose required delivery date is on or after this date.
-- **Thru Date** – limits the price to sales documents whose document date is on or before this date.
+- **Thru Date** – limits the price to sales documents whose required delivery date is on or before this date.
 - **Active** – indicates whether the product price record is enabled for use.

 > [!NOTE]